krapie/plumber/README.md

 ## Available features

 - **Public IP display** – Fetches your current public IPv4 address from the Go server, which inspects client headers (`X-Forwarded-For`, `X-Real-IP`, or `RemoteAddr`) and returns the determined address.
 If the server is unavailable, the frontend falls back to AWS’s `checkip.amazonaws.com`.
+- **CIDR utilities** – Calculates network, broadcast, usable ranges, and host counts for IPv4 CIDRs, and checks whether a given IP resides within the specified block.

 ## Roadmap